Maximal Aerobic Speed (MAS) for Field Hockey Running Conditioning Sessions

 This may increase injury risk or not fully prepare the player for the demands of the game.
 Both of these are not outcomes that we want, and this is where assessment comes in.

-Definition Maximal aerobic speed (MAS) is the lowest speed at which VO2 max occurs (Berthoin, 1992).
+Maximal aerobic speed (MAS) is the lowest speed at which VO2 max occurs (Berthoin, 1992).
 It is a proxy measure for an athlete’s aerobic capabilities, meaning that it is an indirect measure of this.

-Relationship to performance MAS has been correlated with total running distances achieved in rugby union players (Swaby et al., 2016).
+MAS has been correlated with total running distances achieved in rugby union players (Swaby et al., 2016).
 This makes sense, as the greater an athlete’s MAS score, the better their running performance in aerobic tasks.
 This also means that each effort is less costly, and so fatigue may not impact performance to as large an extent.

 Baker and Heaney (2015) found that the higher the playing level of football players, the greater the requirement for a high MAS score.
 For example, professional Spanish U21 players recorded scores of 4.44m/s, whereas Italian Series A players achieved scores of 4.91m/s.
 This suggests that the higher the level of performance, the greater the aerobic requirements.

-Calculating MAS from a time trial MAS can be determined in a number of ways.
+MAS can be determined in a number of ways.
 Performance in a time trial running assessment may provide a simple method for calculating this (Bellenger et al., 2015).

 Normally a time trial lasting between 5-7 minutes is appropriate and can be either time or distance based.

-A time-based time trial could be a 5-minute continuous run where the athlete aims to achieve the largest distance possible.
-A distance-based time trial could be a 1462m run (16 hockey pitch lengths) where the athlete aims to complete this as quickly as possible.
-Once you have completed the time trial, you can then calculate the MAS score.
+• A distance-based time trial could be a 1462m run (16 hockey pitch lengths) where the athlete aims to complete this as quickly as possible.

-When you’ve completed a 1462m distance-based time trial , use the following equation:
+When you’ve completed a 1462m distance-based time trial, use the following equation:

 Distance (m) ÷ Time (s) = MAS (m/s)